aperezdc/signify/README-earthly.md

 ## Driving the build with Earthly

-Earthly is build automation tool for container-based tools.
+Earthly is a build automation tool for container-based tools.
 It uses the
 Docker daemon to manage containers.
 I have run it with both docker.com's [Docker